mlasa/mlasa/README.md

 <strong>About me</strong>
 - I live in Campinas, São Paulo.
 - Like so much books of fantasy and police romance, and I'm also a little bit fan of games, but I really enjoy offline time with people in my life.
-- I'am working as a fullstack developer in a company where the main product is softwares for safety at work.
+- I'am working as a front end developer in a consulting company.
 - Nowadays I don't have any stack to focus on, because in my moment I'm studying according to need.
-- Currently studying PHP, Ionic and another programming stuffs.
+  - Currently studying Angular and .NET.
+- Recently I have discovered a page to practice CSS, so sometimes I like to code in CSS Battle: https://cssbattle.dev/player/mlasa

 <div>
   <a href="https://github.com/mlasa">